 Over 9 million pet owners trust Petlog to help reunite them with their lost pets.
-If your pet should go missing, microchipping is a great way to ensure that the best efforts are made to reunite you with your pet, however, it is only effective if pet owners remember to keep their contact details up-to-date, particularly as this is a new requirement within the new Compulsory Microchipping of Dog legislation.
+If your pet should go missing, microchipping is a great way to ensure that the best efforts are made to reunite you with your pet.
+However, it is only effective if pet owners remember to keep their contact details up-to-date, which is a new requirement within the Compulsory Microchipping of Dogs legislation.

 Any changes to an owner’s contact details must be updated on their microchip database to ensure compliance with the law.
 If a dog owner subsequently moves, changes contact telephone number, etc. then the dog is no longer considered microchipped under the new law and enforcement can be taken.

 As the UK's largest pet microchip database and with additional benefits for you, Petlog has made the update your details process as easy and convenient as possible for pet owners by introducing Petlog Premium, supported by two mobile apps.

 Microchipping is a simple safe and quick procedure.
 It can make all the difference in being reunited with your pet should they stray or go missing.
 Find out more about how microchipping works and how to find your local Petlog Implanter.Find out more!